Common Names

 Clinical Summary

-Taurine is a free amino sulfonic acid present in many tissues of mammals.
+Taurine is a free amino sulfonic acid found in many tissues of mammals.
 In the bile, it conjugates with cholesterol to form soluble acids to facilitate excretion.
 Taurine also plays an important role in the functioning of cardiovascular, skeletal muscle, and nervous systems.
 Meat, seafood, and dairy products are rich sources, but it can also be synthesized in the body from cysteine (1).
-Vegetarians may have a lower level of plasma taurine due to reduced intake of meats (2).
+Vegetarians may have lower plasma levels of taurine due to reduced intake of meats (2).
 Taurine is marketed as a dietary supplement and is also a major ingredient in many energy drinks.

-Taurine has been associated with some adverse effects in animal models including increases in infection risk (24), delayed learning and memory (25) and when coadministered with ethanol, a drastic reduction in blood glucose resulting in death (26).
-In humans, some case studies have reported adverse reactions from the excessive ingestion of energy drinks with taurine and caffeine as major ingredients, and in combination with alcohol (27) .
+Taurine has been associated with some adverse effects in animal models including increased infection risk (24), delayed learning and memory (25), and when coadministered with ethanol, drastic reductions in blood glucose resulting in death (26).
+In humans, adverse reactions have been reported from excessive ingestion of energy drinks with taurine and caffeine, and in combination with alcohol (27) .

 Food Sources

-Meat and seafood, especially dark meat poultry and shellfish; dairy products (28)
+Meat and seafood, especially dark meat poultry, sardines, and shellfish; dairy products (28)

 Mechanism of Action